How Big is 100 Feet?

 Football Field

-An American football field is 100 yards long from end zone to end zone, which equals 300 feet.
-This means that One Hundred feet is about one-third the length of an entire football field, emphasizing how substantial distances can be when viewed in relation to sports.
+An American football field is 100 yards long from end zone to end zone, which equals 300 ft.
+This means that One Hundred feet is about one third the length of an entire football field, emphasizing how substantial distances can be when viewed in relation to sports.

 Basketball Court